GorillaJulz/IoT2016Demo/README.md

 ## Prereqs

-We will do this tutorial using Golang, but every language that support MQTT and HTTP request will work.
+We will do this tutorial using Golang, but every language that support MQTT and HTTP requests will work.

 ### MQTT